MathieuSnd/bincows/README.md

 This section describes how to build the Bincows ecosystem (kernel, libc and programs)

+To build the bincows ecosystem, you will need a __cross compiler__ (GCC and the GNU binutils suite) targeting x86_64.
+You have to define the `GNU_PREFIX` environment variable as the path to GCC and binutils bin directory.

 From the root of this repository, you can simply build everything by typing:
 ```
 $ make all